 With one in two of us receiving a cancer diagnosis at some point during our lives, it has never been more important to improve the outcomes for people affected by cancer.

-- The commonality of lung cancer in never smokers
+- The high incidence of lung cancer here in Manchester

-- ALK positive mutations in non-small cell lung cancer
+- The differences between non-small cell and small-cell lung cancer

 - Oncogenic drivers in lung cancer such as the KRAS mutation

 - His work on the drug sotorasib which targets KRAS mutant cancer and has now been approved by the FDA and for use in the UK by NICE

 It’s always the patients that teach me and they as so impressive, absolutely all of them in different ways.
 I'm not a person that's easily surprised, but it’s really the patients that surprise me because they're just so gracious with their time and their energy when they've got far more important things to focus on.
 It really is a privilege to see these patients, whose lives are totally disrupted, opening up to us and we are doing our best to help them.

 Clinical Senior Lecturer in Medical Oncology at The University of Manchester

 Dr Colin Lindsay is a Clinical Senior Lecturer in Medical Oncology, also working at the Christie NHS Foundation Trust to divide his time 50/50 between research and the clinic.